Gastric Sleeve Recovery

-Relearning how to eat is an important part of your gastric sleeve recovery.
+Relearning how to eat is an important part of the recovery process.
 Each bariatric surgeon has his or her own program for reintroducing solid foods after weight loss surgery.

 You will most likely be placed on a liquid-only diet for the first week after your gastric sleeve surgery.
 This is followed by two weeks of soft, pureed foods; then you will likely be able to consume solid foods again in small portions.
 These food plans are critical to allowing the staple lines to heal.
 When the sleeve is first created, the staple lines are all that are holding the sleeve together.
 Gradually, over the first six weeks, the tissue heals together.
 During this time, you want to avoid causing any distention of the sleeve so the staple lines can heal perfectly.

 Once back on solid foods, you cannot return to eating the way you used to.
 In fact, you must completely change how you eat after surgery.
 These changes should be permanent and may take some getting used to.
 They include eating very slowly, consuming only small quantities of food at one time, chewing thoroughly and swallowing food only when it is no longer “bulky.”
 It is also not advisable to drink and eat at the same time after surgery because the liquid washes the food through the tube more quickly.

 Gastric sleeve may confer a risk for nutritional deficiencies if you consistently eat foods that lack nutritional value.
 Although you will absorb nutrients the same way you did prior to surgery, you will not be able to eat as much food and therefore will absorb fewer nutrients.
 Most programs will advise you to take multivitamins and extra B vitamins daily.
 It is always a good idea to monitor your health with annual checkups.
 A registered dietician can help you make healthy food choices.
 These food experts are usually a part of a good bariatric program.